 Using a flat blade screwdriver, remove the plastic plug to reveal a hole.
 Then find the Torx Screw (Size T50) on the face of the disk.

 Clear out any brake dust or mud from the screw head.
 Brake Dust cleaner is ideal.
 Insert the Torx and gently tap it in with a hammer to ensure it is fully home.
 Then undo the Screw carefully.
-I generally tend to very slightly tighten the screw to break any seal that has formed and then undo the end of the ratchet to get the screw moving.
+I generally tend to very slightly tighten the screw to break any seal that has formed and then undo the screw.
+The hub may still move, so I start with a few sharp taps on the end of the ratchet to get the screw moving.

-Turn the disk until the hole (that you removed the plastic plug from) is at the bottom (Drivers side is upside down from Passenger side). (you could use a torch to help) Behind the disk, it looks like this:-
+Turn the disk until the hole (that you removed the plastic plug from) is at the bottom (Right side is upside down from Left side). (you could use a torch to help) Behind the disk, it looks like this:-

-Using the flat blade screwdriver through the hole, release the ratchet one click at a time until it is fully undone.

-Then the T50 screw can be removed, along with the brake disk.
+Using the flat blade screwdriver through the hole, release the ratchet one click at a time until it is fully undone. (move in the direction AWAY from the EPB spring to release and Towards to tighten up) Then the T50 screw can be removed, along with the brake disk.
 The disk MAY need to be gently tapped off with a rubber mallet or similar.

 You can see the new and old Disk side by side.
 The old disk has a very prominent 'lip' on the inside of the disks.
-This can sometimes be removed as long as the width of the disk is still within tolerance(Rear disk is 17mm minimum)
+This can sometimes be removed as long as the width of the disk is still within tolerance(Rear